wildcat-rocketry/spacepi-core/README.md

 The following are required to build the SpacePi core:

-* CMake version 3.11 or later
+* CMake version 3.11 or later (3.16 or later recommended)
 * Make
 * C++ Compiler toolchain supporting C++14
 * ProtoBuf compiler supporting Proto3